Jason Michael Weaver

 A memorial in Sgt.
 Jason Michael Weaver’s honor was held in Afghanistan, March 6, 2011.

-SGT Weaver's decorations
+SGT Jason M. Weaver's decorations

 The casket containing the body of fallen Soldier Sgt.
 Jason M. Weaver